- Online: February

 Credit will be granted only for studies completed in the 5 years prior to the commencement of this course

-Credit gained for any subject shall be cancelled 7 years after the date of the examination upon which the advanced standing is based if, by then, the student has not completed the course of study prescribed for this course.
+Credit gained for any subject shall be cancelled 7 years after the date of the examination upon which the credit is based if, by then, the student has not completed the course of study prescribed for this course.

 Inclusion of major on testamur